tytydraco/yessleep/out/I_was_born_and_raised_in_a_cult_When_I_escaped_I_learned_that_their_beliefs_were_real_Part_3.md

 I kept silent, which just seemed to amp him up.
 I could feel his fuse burning short.

-“You son of a whore!
+“You whore!
 Just like your mother, a degenerate cunt with no mind to speak of.
 You think your little play was smart?
 You’re fucking dead, I’ll make sure of it!”

 On the other side of the pit, a sweaty man dumped another body on the mountain.
 Their limbs were like snakes in heat, twisting and turning over and under each other as heads popped out in between, oozing out brains flocked by hundreds of flies, the sun fermenting their insides.
 “That’s the last one,” the man said carefully, noticing the tense scene before him.
 I stared into his eyes, begging for mercy.